 “A visual feast.
 We’re right alongside Neil Armstrong, Mike Collins, and Buzz Aldrin through the months of training, the incredible journey to the Moon, and the hero’s welcome that greeted their return.
 Pickering and Bisney have produced a precious chronicle of a time that will never come again.”—Andrew Chaikin, author of A Man on the Moon: The Voyages of the Apollo Astronauts

 “Visually engaging and comprehensive.
 From training to splashdown, from the Saturn V towering on the launchpad to intimate moments among the crew, Picturing Apollo 11 offers a rich portrait of the first lunar landing.”—Teasel Muir-Harmony, author of Apollo to the Moon: A History in 50 Objects

 “Apollo 11 was humanity’s greatest achievement.
-Fifty years after that historic mission, Pickering and Bisney have collected some of the best images and little-known events from the lead-up to humankind’s first steps on another world.”—Jason Rhian, senior editor, SpaceFlight Insider
+Pickering and Bisney have collected some of the best images of little-known events from the lead-up to humankind’s first steps on another world.”—Jason Rhian, senior editor, SpaceFlight Insider

-J. L. Pickering is a spaceflight historian who has been archiving rare space images for over 40 years.
-John Bisney is a journalist who has covered the space program for CNN, the Discovery Channel, and SiriusXM Radio.
-Together, they have coauthored Spaceshots and Snapshots of Projects Mercury and Gemini: A Rare Photographic History and Moonshots and Snapshots of Project Apollo: A Rare Photographic History.
+J. L. Pickering is a spaceflight historian and authority who has been archiving rare space images for more than 40 years.
+John Bisney is a journalist who has covered the space program for CNN, the Discovery Science Channel, and SiriusXM Radio.
+Together, they have coauthored Spaceshots and Snapshots of Projects Mercury and Gemini: A Rare Photographic History, Moonshots and Snapshots of Project Apollo: A Rare Photographic History, and The Space-Age Presidency of John F. Kennedy: A Rare Photographic History.

 There are currently no reviews available